plone/volto/docs/source/user-manual/blocks.md

 ## Description Block

-Description block provides you blank textarea to write plain text.
+A description block provides a blank textarea to write plain text.

 (user-manual-grid-block-label)=